 The limited park infrastructure across the reserve limits the opportunity for larger family or community groups to use the reserve for social gatherings.
-Examples of such through additional tree planting to provide shade, character and identity, and to contribute There is opportunity to enhance the landscape associated with the existing sports uses to biodiversity.
-There is opportunity to reconstruct the central wetland as a landscape and biodiversity element and provide visual interest to the reserve.
+Examples of such infrastructure includes seats, shelters, drinking fountains, barbecues etc.

 There is limited provision for informal active recreation, such as social basketball or exercise / fitness within the reserve.